FREQUENTLY ASKED QUESTIONS

 We can refer you to another office that participates with your insurance company.
 If we provide the treatment, all fees are discussed prior the services being performed.

 Occasionally, there may be additional fees for staff time, administrative work or other extra tasks done on your behalf.
 We will certainly inform you in advance any time an extra fee may apply.
-Not showing for an appointment or cancellations made with less than a 24-hour notice from the scheduled appointment time may also have a fee assessed.
+Not showing for an appointment or cancellations made with less than at least one full business day notice from the scheduled appointment time may also have a fee assessed.

 No. We are not a concierge practice as we do not charge upfront initiation or membership fees.
 Our patients only pay when services are provided.